 A monounsaturated or 'good fat' fat commonly found in vegetable oils such as canola and avocados.

 A soybean oil that has been changed using a process called hydrogenation which “hardens” the oil, raising its melting point, so helping to improve the stability of foods.
 We have remove partially hydrogenated oils from almost all of our foods and are currently working to remove them from all our recipes.

-A type of salt we use to reduce the amount of table salt (sodium chloride) in our recipes.
+Potassium salt is a naturally occurring mineral salt also known as potassium chloride.
+A type of salt we use to reduce the amount of table salt (sodium chloride) in a variety of our recipes.